 2000: “A Class Act, a quasi-autobiographical musical loosely based on the life of composer-lyricist Edward Kleban” which “was initially produced Off-Broadway by the Manhattan Theatre Club at Stage II” opened today.

-2002(27th of Tishrei, 5763): Bruce Paltrow, a graduate of Tulane University and renowned television producer passed away.
+2002(27th of Tishrei, 5763): Fifty-seven year old Bruce Paltrow, a graduate of Tulane University and renowned television producer passed away.

 2002: “An Unlikely Dove” published today presented the views of “Amram Mitzna, the commander of Israeli forces on the West Ban during the first Intifada” on the possibility of resolving the conflict between Arabs and Israelis.